SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ![Upload archive](/guides/users-guide/uploadarchive.png)

 Archives can be downloaded, *Set active* or removed if necessary.

 To download archives, hover over the desired archive and click the "Download" button.

 To set active archive click the "Set active" button or click the cross button to remove the archive.

-**Note**: Active archives cannot be removed!
+> Note that active archives cannot be removed!

-### Remove applications
+### Removing applications

 To *Remove* applications simply hover over the application name and click the cross button.
 A confirmation pop-up window will appear, click "OK" and the group will be deleted.

 ![Remove application](/guides/users-guide/removeapp.png)

-## Simulator
+## Dealing with simulators

 Cumulocity provides the ability to test specific devices and sensors via "Simulators".
 This way users can test their applications during development.
 To view the simulator section click on
-"Simulator" under the "Applications" tab in the administration panel.
+"Simulator" under the "Applications" tab in the administration menu.

 ![Simulator](/guides/users-guide/simulator.png)

-### Add Simulator
+### Adding a simulator

-To add new simulator click on "Add simulator
+To add new simulator click on "Add simulator"

 ![Add simulator](/guides/users-guide/addsimulator.png)

-- Write a "Name"
+- Write simulator "Name"
 - Select number of instances for the simulator.
 For example choosing 2 instances, 2 simulated devices will be created.
 This can be used for example to test network code between the two devices
-- Clicking on the checkbox of the desired [Sensor](#sensors) will reveal 2 new fields.
+- Clicking on the checkbox of the desired [Sensor](#working-with-sensors) will reveal 2 new fields.
 The first field is "Values".
 To give more than one sensor value you will have to separate them via semicolons(e.g. "16.7;34.25;12").
 The second field is "Interval"(in seconds).
 - Click "Save"

-#### <a name="sensors"></a> Sensors
+### Working with sensors

 Here we are going to explain all available sensors.
 They are the following: